BiswarupDey009/Clique_Bait_SQL_Project/README.md

 Objective:
 The primary objective of this analysis is to understand the dynamics of user interactions on the Clique Bait platform, from initial website visits to product views and ultimately, purchases.
 By examining various aspects of the dataset, the goal is to identify opportunities for optimization, enhance the user experience, maximize conversion rates and focus on highlighting potential areas for improvement and strategic decision-making.

 Tables used:

-Five tables used in this case study:
+Five tables used in this case study.

 •	Users: Customers(user_id) who visit the Clique Bait website are tagged via their cookie_id.
 •	Events: Customer visits are logged in this events table at a cookie_id level and the event_type and page_id values can be used to join onto relevant satellite tables to obtain further information about each event.